cat-cfs/twobilliontoolkit/twobilliontoolkit/GeoAttachmentSeeker/README.md

 ## Usage

 **Note**: This will need to be run in an ArcGIS Pro environment because it uses its library called Arcpy.
-If you do not know how to do this, please contact someone who for help before continuing because the tool would not work.
-Or if you are able to use the arcpy library on your machine without any restrictions and issues that may also work but has not been tested.
+If you do not know how to do this, please contact someone for help before continuing because the tool will not work.
+Or if you are able to use the arcpy library on your machine outside of the arcgis enironment that may also work but has not been tested.

 To use GeoAttachmentSeeker, run the script from the command line with the following syntax:
 ```
-arcpy_environment_python_path /path/to/geo_attachment_seeker.py [-h] gdb_path output_path
+arcpy_environment_python_path /path/to/geo_attachment_seeker.py [-h] /path/to/geodatabase.gdb /path/to/output_path
 ```
 - [-h, --help] (optional): List all of the available commands and a description for help.
 - gdb_path: Path to the input Geodatabase that will be searched through.